 Aram Mrjoian is a writer, editor, instructor, and PhD candidate at Florida State University, where he has taught courses in composition, literature, and creative writing.
 Previously, Aram has also served as a creative writing mentor for The Adroit Journal, 826, and Open Books Chicago.

-Aram is an editor-at-large at the Chicago Review of Books and the Southern Review of Books, the assistant editor at the Southeast Review, and the managing editor at TriQuarterly.
-In the past he has served as a feature writer and regular contributor at several other publications, including Book Riot.
+Aram is an editor-at-large at the Chicago Review of Books, the Southern Review of Books, and the Southeast Review, as well as the managing editor at TriQuarterly.
+In the past he has served as the assistant editor of the Southeast Review and as a feature writer for several other publications, including Book Riot.